Working from anywhere in the world, having the ultimate freedom to work when and where you please, isn’t that the dream of so many?

 Everyone’s work style is a little different but these remote work tips will help to keep you at peak performance.

 Becoming a freelancer is a fun journey, challenging at times, but so very rewarding once you really get going.
 On a typical day, we freelancers work from our home offices or nearby cafés.
 But it’s equally important to have a comfortable and pleasant space to work from home.
-Blueground offers fully furnished and beautifully decorated apartments currently in nine cities across the world.
+Blueground offers fully furnished and beautifully decorated apartments currently in the most desirable cities across the world.
 Becoming a remote worker is a big change, so it’s best to avoid the hassle of looking for a place and furnishing it, and Blueground provides you with this option.

 I believe we live in a very exciting time, where working online is more than possible and I can only encourage you to take the jump if you are still on the edge and procrastinating.
 In the end, all I know is, that there are plenty of jobs to find and if I can do it, you can too!